Prag8855/aab/content/guides/moving-to-berlin.md

 **[How to move into an apartment ➞](/guides/moving-in)**

 After you move in, get [liability insurance](/glossary/Haftpflichtversicherung).
 It's cheap, but important.
+Most people have it.

 **[What is liability insurance? ➞](/guides/haftpflichtversicherung)**

 ### Register your address

-After you [move in](/guides/moving-in), you must [register your address](/glossary/Anmeldung).
-This is how you get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
+You must [register your address](/glossary/Anmeldung) after you move in.
+You will get a [registration certificate](/glossary/Anmeldebest%C3%A4tigung) and a [tax ID](/glossary/Steueridentifikationsnummer).
 You need them for many other things.

 **[How to register your address in Berlin ➞](/guides/anmeldung-in-english-berlin)**

 ### Start working

-After you get your [residence permit](/glossary/Aufenthaltstitel), you can start working.
+After you get your [residence permit](/glossary/Aufenthaltstitel) (if you need one), you can start working.
 During your first month, your employer will ask for a few things like your [tax ID](/glossary/Steueridentifikationsnummer), health insurance number and [pension insurance number](/glossary/Sozialversicherungsnummer).

 **[Starting a new job in Germany ➞](/guides/find-a-job-in-berlin#step-6-start-working)**

+Know your rights as an employee.
+Understand how [vacation days](/guides/vacation-days) and [sick days](/guides/sick-leave) work.
+Know [what happens if you lose your job](/guides/losing-your-job).

 Your first 6 months are a [probation period](/glossary/Probezeit).
-During that time, it's easier to [lose your job](/guides/losing-your-job).
+During that time, it's easier to lose your job.

 **[How the probation period works ➞](/guides/probezeit)**